awsdocs/nice-dcv-admin-guide/doc_source/security-authorization-file-create.md

 [permissions]
 ```

-You can then add your permissions below the section heading\.
+You can then add your permissions under the section heading\.
 To add a permission, specify the actor that it governs, the rule to be applied, and the features that it applies to\.

 ```
 actor rule features
 ```

-The **actor** can be a user, a group, or an operating system group\.
-Groups must be prefixed with `group:`, and operating system groups must be prefixed with `osgroup:`\.
-NICE DCV includes a built\-in `%owner%` reference that can be used to refer to the session owner, and a built\-in `%any%` reference that can be used to refer to any user\.
+The actor can be a user, a group, or an operating system group\.
+Groups must be prefixed with `group:`\.
+Operating system groups must be prefixed with `osgroup:`\.
+NICE DCV includes a built\-in `%owner%` reference that can be used to refer to the session owner and a built\-in `%any%` reference that can be used to refer to any user\.

-The following **rules** can be used in permissions statements:
+The following rules can be used in permissions statements:
 + `allow` — Grants access to the feature\.
 + `disallow` — Denies access to the feature, but can be overridden by subsequent permissions\.
 + `deny` — Denies access to the feature and cannot be overridden by subsequent permissions\.

-The **features** can include individual NICE DCV features, aliases, or a combination of both\.
+The features can include individual NICE DCV features, aliases, or a combination of both\.
 The list of features must be separated by a space\.
 NICE DCV includes a built\-in `builtin` alias that includes all of the NICE DCV features\.

 The following features can be referenced in the permissions file:
 + `display` — Receive visual data from the NICE DCV server\.